ss100yan/liri-node-app/README.md

 # liri-node-app

+Language Interpretation and Recognition Interface.

 ## Overview

-LIRI is a Language Interpretation and Recognition Interface.
 LIRI is a command line node app that takes in parameters to retrieve data from Bands in town, Spotify, OMDB APIs and display in the command line using node.js.
 GIF video of the functionlity of the app is provided in the the GIF folder.